ibm-cloud-docs/account/quotas.md

 ## Using the CLI to check your quotas
 {: #using-cli-quotas}

-If you're not sure what your resource group quotas are, you can check by using the {{site.data.keyword.Bluemix_notm}} CLI.
+If you're not sure what your resource group quotas are, you can check by using the {{site.data.keyword.cloud_notm}} CLI.
 The CLI is the only way to check your account's resource group quotas.
-Before you can check your quotas, you need the [{{site.data.keyword.Bluemix_notm}} CLI installed](/docs/cli?topic=cli-install-ibmcloud-cli).
+Before you can check your quotas, you need the [{{site.data.keyword.cloud_notm}} CLI installed](/docs/cli?topic=cli-install-ibmcloud-cli).

 To check your quotas, type the following command into the CLI: